NickColley/design-of-forms/src/evolving-a-design/design-to-simplify-adding-and-calculating/index.md

 they should not be separated by other figures.

-(4) If cross casting is necessary it will be done more easily, quickly, and with fewer , errors if items such as £ s. d., or tons, cwts., and lb. etc. are staggered diagonally;
+(4) If cross casting is necessary it will be done more easily, quickly, and with fewer , errors if items such as &pound; s. d., or tons, cwts., and lb. etc. are staggered diagonally;
-(this arrangement of totals on a columnar sheet need not involve the use of extra space, as a vertical space of $” between the horizontal lines is sufficient to provide the diagonal pattern required, i.e. 2” in all for £ s. d.).
+(this arrangement of totals on a columnar sheet need not involve the use of extra space, as a vertical space of &frac18;&Prime; between the horizontal lines is sufficient to provide the diagonal pattern required, i.e. &frac38;&Prime; in all for &pound; s. d.).

 When it is necessary to add items in a series of similar forms the items can be positioned at the edge of the forms enabling them to be overlapped for totalling.
 This